 How do I apply?

-To apply for accommodation with Housing ACT, you should fill in a Registration for Assistance form available from the Gateway Services
+To apply for accommodation with Housing ACT, you should fill in a Registration for Assistance form.

 The application should be lodged at the Gateway Services where your needs will be assessed during an interview.
 The purpose of the interview is to discuss your housing options and for Housing ACT to get any further information which it requires in which to make a decision on your application.
 If you wish, you are welcome to bring a friend, advocate or interpreter with you.